Your university degree will play a big part in helping you get a job; but it is possible to add more skills to your

 For example, fast-pace, time-dependant jobs include financial broker, recruitment consultant and PR executive.
 Whereas roles that focus more on presenting or interacting with people include, business development and HR.

 Remember, you’re not limited to sector.
 Often you can find similar types of jobs across different sectors.
-E.g. jobs within research include; business analyst, market researcher and data journalist.
+For example jobs within research include; business analyst, market researcher and data journalist.

 Whether you prefer explaining topics to others, writing and reading, or drawing visuals, we all have a way we learn best.
 Deciding which way works best for you can be a jump start to finding the type of job you’ll find most engaging.
 You might find thinking about the way you revise best, to be a good place to start.